 Prime membership is important to Amazon for several reasons.
-The retailer’s subscription revenue, which is largely made up of Prime membership fees, totaled $14.17 billion in 2018, a 45.7% jump year over year thanks in part to Amazon raising its Prime membership fee to $119 from $99 in spring 2018.
-Subscription revenue accounted for 6.1% of the company’s revenue, up from 6.1% in 2018 and 5.5% in 2017.
+The retailer’s subscription revenue, largely made up of Prime membership fees, totaled $19.21 billion in 2019, a 35.2% jump year over year.
+Subscription revenue accounted for 6.8% of the company’s revenue, up from 6.1% in 2018 and 5.5% in 2017.

-Even more important, Prime membership creates stickiness, as once consumers sign up for Prime, they are unlikely to cancel their membership.
-64% of consumers who sign up for a trial membership convert to a paid membership, according to CIRP, and 93% of consumers continue to pay for the program after 1 year, while 98% stay signed up after they’ve been Prime members for 2 years.
+Even more important, once a consumer signs up for Prime, she is unlikely to cancel her membership.
+For example, 64% of consumers who sign up for a trial membership convert to a paid membership, according to CIRP, and 93% of consumers continue to pay for the program after one year, while 98% stay signed up after they’ve been Prime members for two years.

-When Prime debuted in February 2005, there was nothing else like it: Shoppers could pay the service’s $79 annual fee to receive 2-day delivery on all their orders for a year rather than $9.48 it charged to deliver a single book within a couple days.
-The idea was that by convincing consumers to prepay for “free” and fast shipping, it would encourage them to repeatedly return to Amazon to ensure they got their money’s worth.
+When Prime debuted in February 2005, there was nothing else like it: Shoppers could pay the service’s $79 annual fee to receive two-day delivery on Prime products for a year, rather than the $9.48 it charged to deliver a single book within a couple of days.
+The idea was that convincing consumers to prepay for “free” and fast shipping, would encourage them to repeatedly return to Amazon to ensure they got their money’s worth.

 About a year after Prime’s introduction, the retailer was already touting Prime’s benefits.
-“We’ve seen increased purchases by Amazon Prime customers across more categories, with especially heavy purchases in electronics, kitchen, and health and personal care,” said Thomas J. Szkutak, former senior vice president and chief financial officer, during the retailer’s 2005 fourth quarter earnings call in February 2006.
-In the same call, he said consumers had saved more than $475 million in shipping costs.
+“We’ve seen increased purchases by Amazon Prime customers across more categories, with especially heavy purchases in electronics, kitchen, and health and personal care,” said Thomas J. Szkutak, former senior vice president and chief financial officer for Amazon, during the retailer’s 2005 fourth-quarter earnings call in February 2006.
+In the same call, he said Amazon customers had saved more than $475 million in shipping costs by using Prime.

-Over the years, Prime has added more than free and fast shipping, such as streaming TV shows, movies and music, exclusive discounts at Whole Foods stores, Prime Now 2-hour delivery and Amazon Photos.
+Over the years, Prime has added more perks beyond free and fast shipping, such as streaming TV shows, movies and music, exclusive discounts at Whole Foods stores, Prime Now two-hour delivery and Amazon Photos.
 And Prime members are using the additional benefits.